lemnik/mini-json/README.md

 Really small, really fast, really specific JSON parser for the JVM.
 Written in Java but nice for Kotlin.

-**WIP** - Currently only decoding a subset of JSON is supported, and no encoder exists

 ### Why?

 Because the JVM needs another JSON parser that keeps things small and fast.
 This parser decodes to `Map`, `List` and